jacekmech/engineering-management/README.md

 This document contains a collection of learning resources covering different aspects of an engineering manager's work.
 I try to collect here ever-green resources that constitute a reference base helping me at my own work and making it easier to make recommendations to people that I talk to or work with.

+The list is neither exhaustive nor static; it reflects my personal research and reading history.

 ## Articles (+1 video)
 ### Miscellaneous
 Camille Fournier on Managing Technical Teams